PathologyDataScience/HistomicsML2/docs/data-import.rst

 Importing datasets
 ============================

-This section demonstrates the data import process using the example data provided with the database docker container.
-During import, datasets in HistomicsML are first registered in the database container at the command line.
-Following database registration, datasets can be imported using the HistomicsML user interface.
+This section demonstrates the process of importing datasets using the docker containers.
+The import process first commits a dataset to the database container using the command line, and then the committed datasets can be imported using the interface in the server container.

-.. note:: Importing superpixel boundaries to the database is time consuming.
-For this reason, the some import steps take place at the command line.
+.. note:: Because committing the superpixel boundaries to the database can be time consuming this step is performed at the command line.

-Following data creation steps the master project directory on your local file system will have the following contents:
+HistomicsML datasets should be stored in subdirectories within a single master directory:

 .. code-block:: bash